 Your baby walking is a big developmental step, so it can knock everything else out of sync a bit.

-How to help your baby learn to walk
+How can I help my baby learn to walk?

 It’s easy to go into helicopter-mama mode when your baby starts moving, but the bumps and falls are all part of the journey.

 In communities where it’s traditional for babies to be carried most of the time, children tend to walk later than those encouraged to move independently.

 So, the best thing you can do when it comes to encouraging babies to walk – and minimize your stress at the same time – is to give them plenty of open-ended playtimes and a safe environment.